-The Convention will be held at the Château de Bossey, which is near Céligny in a lovely location overlooking Lake Léman (Lake Geneva) and the Alps.
-It is the home of the Ecumenical Institute of the World Council of Churches which offers ecumenical studies to students from around the world.
-As well as enjoying the beautiful location, it will also give us an opportunity to interact with the students, especially during lunch.
-There is ample parking.
+The 2019 Convention was held at the Château de Bossey, which is near Céligny in a lovely location overlooking Lake Léman (Lake Geneva) and the Alps.
+It is the home of the Ecumenical Institute of the World Council of Churches, which offers ecumenical studies to students from around the world.
+As well as enjoying the beautiful location, it gave us an opportunity to interact with the students, especially during lunch.

 - Reports to the 2019 Convention